libretime/libretime/docs/manual/secure-login-with-ssl/index.md

     sudo apt-get install ssl-cert

-If the hostname of your server does not match the domain name you intend to use with the Libretime virtual host, the user's browser will present an additional security warning.
+If the hostname of your server does not match the domain name you intend to use with the LibreTime virtual host, the user's browser will present an additional security warning.
 You can set the domain name of the certificate by editing the file */usr/share/ssl-cert/ssleay.cnf* to replace the *@HostName@* variable:

     commonName                      = @HostName@

-with the domain name used by Libretime:
+with the domain name used by LibreTime:

     commonName                      = airtime.example.com